Media shield bill revived

 Back in 2009, after the House passed a media shield bill, the action shifted to the Senate, where the Obama administration lobbied to add provisions aimed at protecting national security.
 That led to a compromise bill that would protect reporters’ sources, but grant the government authority to override that in certain national security cases.
 Despite those concessions, the bill garnered the support of the American Society of Newspaper Editors.

 In the AP case, the Justice Department secretly obtained telephone records of the news organization’s reporters and editors for more than 20 separate telephone lines in April and May 2012.
 AP was not told of the seizure until after the fact, provoking angry responses this week from the company’s president and CEO, other news outlets and members of Congress.
+The department hasn’t said whether it got permission from a judge, but subpoenas are often issued by grand juries at the request of prosecutors.

 Had a shield law been in effect, it might have forced the government to at least go through a federal judge to obtain the records.